Summer sunset in Napa Valley vineyard

 Read Article

-Walkable Wineries in the Napa Valley
+Walkable Wineries in Napa Valley

 Sure, you can hire a car and explore those out-of-the-way wineries along the back roads.
 But why spend half your day on the road when there are so many excellent tasting rooms within an easy walk?
 Here are a few of the most accessible urban wineries and tasting rooms you can get to on foot…